giladnavot/Citi-camunda/.swm/task-querying-and-processing.7oegde40.sw.md

 ---

-The function `createLink` is used to create a link in a given relation and add it to the linked resources.
+The function <SwmToken path="/engine-rest/engine-rest/src/main/java/org/camunda/bpm/engine/rest/hal/HalLinker.java" pos="55:5:5" line-data="  public void createLink(HalRelation rel, String... pathParams) {">`createLink`</SwmToken> is used to create a link in a given relation and add it to the linked resources.

 ```java
   /**